-Barnhill (Barnhill township): According to the 1884 county history, there was no ”town” in Barnhill township, other than railroad depots and their surrounding few stores and residences.
-Yet the 1881 Atlas shows a plat for the village including Odell, Main, and Meeks streets going east/west and Franklin, Douglas, and Washington streets going north/south.
-Near the depot (also a store) were the Farmers Mill, a blacksmith, a restaurant, and additional storehouse.
+Barnhill (Barnhill Township): By 1881 the village had been mapped including Odell, Main, and Meeks streets going east/west and Franklin, Douglas, and Washington streets going north/south.
+Near the depot/store were the Farmers Mill, a blacksmith, a restaurant, and additional storehouse.
 The Baptist and Christian churches were also indicated.
-The 1881 map shows a total of 29 structures in Barnhill village.
+The map shows a total of 29 structures in Barnhill village.
 G.F.
 Pykiet and Hiram Tucker ran dry goods stores; John W. Meeks and J.T.
 Purvis were the school teachers; A. Wales, the cooper; and James M. Cox the saw mill owner.

-Blue Point (Indian Prairie Township): Laid out in 1855, this village had a general store for a while and, perhaps, a blacksmith shop.
+Blue Point (Indian Prairie Township): Platted by 1855, this village had a general store for a while and, perhaps, a blacksmith shop.
 A school house and a dwelling or two were left after the store moved its stock to Cisne.
 The 1884 county history says “the town is a thing of the past….”

-Cisne (Bedford Township): A “railroad town,” Cisne was created after the Ohio & Mississippi railroad came through.
-Laid out in 1870, it was named for Levi Cisne.
+Cisne (Bedford Township): A “railroad town,” Cisne was created after the Ohio & Mississippi (later the B & O) railroad came through in 1870.
+The village was named in honor of Levi Cisne.
 F.A.
 Kutz built the first house and was the first merchant.
 The railroad depot was the second building.
-Shortly there followed a blacksmith shop, saw mill, grist mill, post office, school, and Christian church.
+Shortly there was a blacksmith shop, saw mill, grist mill, post office, school, and Christian church.
 Methodists moved services from a nearby rural church into the village in the early 1880s.
-By 1884 Cisne had 3 general stores, 3 groceries, a drug store, hotel, 2 grain buyers, furniture store, blacksmith, wagon shop, and shoemaker (1884 History of Wayne & Clay Counties).
+By 1884 Cisne had 3 general stores, 3 groceries, a drug store, hotel, 2 grain buyers, furniture store, blacksmith, wagon shop, and shoemaker.

-Enterprise (Elm River Township): The post office in Enterprise opened in 1852, but the village was already operating at that time.
-Early businessmen include L.D.
+Enterprise (Elm River Township): The Enterprise post office opened in 1852, indicating the village was established earlier.
+Businessmen included L.D.
 Barth, T.J.
 Mayes, Louis Frehse, and G.W.
 Rucker.
-About 1873 (another source says 1869) the German Albright Evangelical Church was built to serve the many German emigrants (1884 History).
+About 1873 the German Albright Evangelical Church was built to serve the many German emigrants.
 The Baptist Church was built in 1890.

-Golden Gate (Leech Township): C.A.
-Knodell’s history of Golden Gate begins in the early 1900s when it had already grown to a population of about 500.
-The town was “one of the best small business places along the Southern Railway” from the 1920s through the 1940s.
+Golden Gate (Leech Township): Golden Gate was established on Leach family land after the railroad came through in the early 1880s.
+By the early 1900s the village had a population of about 500.
+The town grew into “one of the best small business places along the Southern Railway” during the early 1920s through the 1940s.
 Shortly after it was platted it had a hardware store, drug store, furniture store, car sales, undertaker, and lumber yard.
-He further noted the Carey Stave Mill was operating near the village and a hickory factory within it.
-The George Leach Brick and Tile Factory was in business as well.
-There were 3 saloons in town in 1907.
+The Carey Stave Mill was operated near the village and a hickory factory within it.
+The George Leach Brick and Tile Factory were in business as well.

-Jeffersonville (Lamard Township): Jasper Branch’s land was surveyed for this village in 1853; he named the town.
-J.S.
+Jeffersonville (Lamard Township): Jasper Branch’s land was surveyed for this village in 1853; J.S.
 Rinard opened a general store and bought furs for resale.
 Initially, the village had three buildings.
 Shortly there was a post office, D.C.
 Porter’s blacksmith shop, and a school held in a residence.
-The village’s first church was a Christian church house; the Methodists built in 1879.
+A Christian church was the village’s first; the Methodists built in 1879.
 The town incorporated on April 1, 1869 and gained a depot in the 1870s.
 The railroad required the depot name to be “Geff” to avoid confusion with Jeffersonville, Indiana.
 By the 1880s, there were 2 general stores, 2 groceries, a drug store, wagon shop, 2 blacksmiths, 4 millers, a millinery store, furniture store, shoemaker, 4 carpenters, a livery stable, boarding houses, and a “short-lived” saloon.
 Jacquelyn Willett Rapp ran a general store and was one of the first women to run her own business in the area.
 The Jeffersonville school was a frame, two-story building, later replaced about 1915 by the current “old section” of the Geff Grade School.
 For several years, Geff had a high school as well, offering two or three years of secondary education and fielding a basketball team.

-Johnsonville (Indian Prairie Township): Platted in 1855, Johnsonville began with a single log building, a T.P.
+Johnsonville (Indian Prairie Township): Platted in 1855, Johnsonville began with a single log building, T.P.
 Alvis’ store, followed by Wiley Galbraith’s store room.
 The post office began in 1857.
 The only church in the village was the Methodist which began in 1855.
 By 1884 the village had 3 general stores, a blacksmith, cabinet makers, harness shop, carpenter, 2 physicians, stove and tin ware dealer, shoemaker, barber, millinery, and a hotel.
 The railroad route through the county bypassed Johnsonville in the 1870s; this limited its growth.

 Mount Erie (Mt.
-Erie Township): In 1818 Alexander Ramsey and some fellow settlers arrived via Miller Creek to a hill “covered with nice large white oak trees and a nice large spring of pure water.”
-They camped in what became known as Ramsey’s Grove, later Mt.
-Erie.
-The town was platted in 1853 and the first building erected by William Copley as a house and store.
-Ramsey operated a horse mill from 1825 to 1840; then James Bradshaw opened a mill.
-A steam mill followed in 1866; it eventually became the Gem Mills.
-Postal service began in 1856.
-Some early stores were Crews’ general store, Holly and Mayo’s store, Israel’s harness, Carson and Bradshaw’s hardware as well as blacksmith shops, millinery, and physicians.
-The Methodist church organized in 1839, the Presbyterians in 1856, followed by United Brethren, the Christian congregation (1912).
-The Nazarene Church (1944) and the Pentecostal (1945) followed.
-The first school began in 1866, replaced by a four-room building in 1904, and a brick building in 1954 (1956 Historical Booklet).
+Erie Township): Established by Alexander Ramsey in 1818 on a hill “covered with nice large white oak trees and a nice large spring of pure water,” Mt.
+Erie was platted in 1853; the post office opened in 1856.
+William Copley’s house and store were the first buildings.
+Ramsey operated a horse mill from 1825 to 1840; James Bradshaw opened a mill.
+With steam conversion, that business eventually became the Gem Mills.
+Early stores included Crews’ general store, Holly and Mayo’s store, Israel’s harness, Carson and Bradshaw’s hardware and blacksmith shops, a millinery, and physicians.
+The Methodist church organized in 1839, the Presbyterians in 1856, followed by United Brethren, the Christian congregation (1912), the Nazarene Church (1944,) and the Pentecostal (1945).
+The first school began in 1866, replaced by a four-room building in 1904, and a brick building in 1954.
 For several years, Mt.
 Erie also had a two-year high school.

-New Massillon (Massillon Township): The “old” Massillon village with its water-powered mill was supplanted in 1843 by “New Massillon” with additions platted in 1849 and 1850.
-This area was the site of a water mill already.
-The village “grew rapidly and became a competing point in population and business with Fairfield.”
+New Massillon (Massillon Township): After flood problems, “old” Massillon village with its water-powered mill was supplanted in 1843 by “New Massillon” with additions platted in 1849 and 1850.
+The village flourished and competed economically with Fairfield.
 By 1854 the population reached 60 families.
 Harris & Vandaveer, Dr. W.H.
 Camp, and Ed Wiley each ran a general store.
 In addition, there was a tan yard, cooper shop, blacksmith, saw mill, and, until 1855, a toll bridge across the river.
-Pork and produce was shipped on flatboats from New Massillon to New Orleans, Louisiana (1884 History of Wayne and Clay Counties).
+Pork and produce was shipped on flatboats from New Massillon to New Orleans, Louisiana.
+The village faded as Mt.
+Erie grew.

-Orchardville or Aid (old Brush Creek Township, later Garden Hill and Orchardville): This village began about 1870, although there had been settlers in the area for more than two decades.
-The first store building was owned by Frank Dunlap.
-Later the Harris Store opened.
-There was a log church, Jacob’s Chapel (named after settler Jacob Feathers) with the Needmore Church to the west.
-Originally called Aid, the village post office was renamed Orchardville.
-A row of business structures extended a block long, and the village had a two-room school, church, barber shop, undertaking parlor, restaurant, and real estate agency as well as a town hall, two original stores and 2 doctor’s offices (Vera Henson—1956 Historical Booklet).
+Orchardville or Aid (old Brush Creek Township, later Garden Hill and Orchard): Settlers were in the area for more than two decades before the village formed about 1870.
+Frank Dunlap owned the first store; a Harris store opened next.
+Jacob’s Chapel (named after settler Jacob Feathers) began in a log structure; the Needmore Church located to the west.
+The village’s original name was Aid.
+A block-long business district included a two-room school, church, barber shop, undertaking parlor, restaurant, and real estate agency as well as a town hall, two original stores and 2 doctor’s offices (Vera Henson,1956).

 Rinard (Bedford Township): Fairfield banker and merchant Ed Bonham owned the land that became Rinard.
-This railroad village, surveyed in 1870, was created for a side track in order to ship large amounts of oats by train.
+This railroad village, surveyed in 1870, was created for a side track in order to ship trainloads of oats.
 The town was named after Bonham’s business partner, Adam Rinard.
 D.F. and B.J.
 Chaney built the first structure, followed by a depot.
-A brick Presbyterian Church was erected in 1873; later it was sold to the Methodists.
-In 1884 Rinard’s population was around 80 and the business census included 2 general stores, 2 blacksmiths, a shoe maker, millinery, grain dealer, and physician (1884 History of Wayne & Clay Counties).
+A brick Presbyterian Church, erected in 1873, was sold later to the Methodists.
+In 1884 Rinard’s population was around 80 and the business census included two general stores, two blacksmiths, a shoe maker, millinery, grain dealer, and physician.